Guide to selective sorting in businesses and communities

 Waste is a real problem.

-Too much waste is simply sent to landfill or incinerated, when the best solution to limit our environmental footprint is to recycle and compost as much waste as possible.
+Too much waste is simply sent to landfill or incinerated, whereas the best solution to limit our environmental footprint is to recycle and compost as much waste as possible.

 The EU had set clear targets to promote recycling: Since 2020:

-- Paper, glass, textiles, plastic and metals will be banned from landfills.
+- Paper, glass, textiles, plastic and metals will be prohibited in landfills.

 - Implementation of selective collection systems for these categories.

-This objective has led cities, businesses, and communities in general to gradually implement waste collection sorted by differentiated stream.
-This helps promote the circular economy.
+This objective has led cities, businesses, and local authorities in general to gradually implement a system of sorted waste collection by differentiated stream.
+This helps to promote the circular economy.

 Practical guide to your recycling program:

-1 - Analyze needs -> What types of waste do you want to recycle?
+1 - Analyze the needs -> What types of waste do you want to recycle?

 Possible examples: